-The nuclear weapons aboard the “B-59” were top secret – and so was everything that happened aboard.
+The weapons carried by “B-59” – 21 torpedos with conventional warheads and one torpedo with a nuclear warhead – were top secret.
 Your father only spoke in public about the events 40 years later.
-To what extent did that change your life?
+Did this change your life?

 Elena Andriukova: That’s right, my father spoke in public about the events aboard the “B-59” for the first time on October 14, 1997, at the Institute of Military History of the Ministry of Defense of the Russian Federation.
 I still have the invitation today.
 He was invited to speak at the scientific-practical conference “1962 Cuban Missile Crisis: The Strategic Military Operation Anadyr”.
 In his lecture my father spoke about the submarine escort deployments in connection with operation “Kama”.
 Whether my life has changed since then?
 No, not at all really.

 With his courageous decision Vasili Arkhipov prevented a nuclear chain reaction, effectively averting a third world war.
 For many your father is a hero – for some a coward.
 Why is there such a discrepancy?